swiftlang/swift-evolution/proposals/NNNN-swiftpm-command-plugins.md

         /// Whether the build succeeded or failed. public var succeeded: Bool

+        /// Log output (in this proposal just a long text string; future proposals
-        /// Log output (the verbatim text in the initial proposal). public var logText: String
+        /// should consider returning structured build log information). public var logText: String

         /// The artifacts built from the products in the package.
 Intermediates